-"Mon.
+Mon.
 [October] 9th ...
 This evening yellowish granite appeared in needle form fragments and masses.
 Country mountainous, good grass, water in the creek on which we are camped partially dried up.
-We struck a large and much travelled Banak trail today."
+We struck a large and much travelled Banak trail today.

 Theodore Talbot, 1843

-Mile 34.5-Intersection of Ditto Creek Road.
+Mile 21.0-Intersection of Ditto Creek Road.
 Stay to the right.

-Mile 35.2-Intersection of Baseline Road.
+Mile 21.7-Intersection of Baseline Road.
 Stay to the right.

-Mile 35.6-Ditto Station site is on the right near the trees 1⁄2 mile in the distance.
+Mile 22.1-Ditto Station site is on the right near the trees $\frac{1}{2}$ mile in the distance.
 The Ditto stage station was built along Soles Rest Creek in later years.
 This area is on private property.

-Mile 35.7-Soles Rest Creek.
+Mile 22.2-Soles Rest Creek.
 This creek was often dry when the emigrants came through the area.
-A variant of the Jeffreys-Goodale Cutoff rejoined the Oregon Trail at Soles Rest Creek.
+Some diary accounts mention an Indian massacre in this area.
+A variant of the Jeffrey-Goodale